lingyeungb/lingyeungb.github.io/_posts/2014-11-19-my-top-5-travel-tips.markdown

 Whoever invented dry shampoo deserves a prize!

 If you have fine hair like mine that gets limp and greasy easily, this magical stuff will instantly make you look presentable after a long flight!
-I've only ever used the TRESemm├® range but friends tell me Batiste ones are great, too!
+I've only ever used the TRESemmé range but friends tell me Batiste ones are great, too!

 So that's it, those are my top travel tips!
 What are yours?